 - No. Police records are not the same as a criminal record check.
-Police records are protected under the Data Protection Act.
+Police records are protected under the Data Protection Act 2018.

-- If you ask an applicant to get a copy of their police record, this could be seen as an ‘enforced subject access’ which is a criminal offence under the Data Protection Act.
+- Asking an applicant to provide a copy of their police record is considered ‘enforced subject access’ which is a criminal offence under Data Protection Act 2018.

 - More information: Police records and enforced subject access requests [Detailed guidance]

 Can I check up on someone’s past by looking online to decide whether to hire them or not?